usnistgov/vulntology/specification/entities/engineering-method.md

 **Cardinality**: One or many

 Valid Values:
-The privilege level attribute value must be one of the following values
+The engineering method attribute value must be one of the following values

  - **Malicious Application**:  An application that has been modified or crafted to perform operations that are unintended by the victim
  - **Malicious File**:  A file that has been crafted in a way that causes a target program to operate in an unintended fashion